JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * prints the file size (B, MB, MiB; regular files only, e.g. DMGs or zip archives),
 * prints the download source domain names, so the user can detect potential temporary redirects,
 * compares a hash (checksum) stored in the clipboard with the hash calculated for the local file (regular files only),
+* checks the calculated hash against the VirusTotal database for malware detection,
 * verifies codesigning and installer package signing certificates against the current revocation list using `security`—
   * *note*: I'm assuming that it helps to set OCSP and CRL to "Best attempt" in **Keychain Access** > Preferences > Certificates—,
 * compares the CFBundleIdentifier with the identifier in the code signature,